WISPedia -- the WISPs Encyclopedia: Spin-1

 \subsubsection{Millicharged Particles Mediator \darkmatter}

 \purpose{\ac{mCPs} arise from models where the visible and dark sectors are kinetically mixed or from models where these particles are directly charged under the $U(1)_D$ in the \ac{UV} theory.
 They are also widely predicted in string theory compactifications and Grand Unification theories.} \modelling{Millicharged \ac{DM} arises naturally in theories containing hidden sectors charged under an additional gauge symmetry \(U(1)_D\) with a corresponding dark photon \(A'_\mu\).
 The key mechanism that generates a small effective electric charge is the gauge- and Lorentz-invariant kinetic mixing term \(\frac{\epsilon}{2} F^{\mu\nu} F'_{\mu\nu}\), which appears radiatively in many extensions of the \ac{SM}.
 Strictly speaking, the millicharged particle itself is usually a fermion (spin-1/2) or scalar (spin-0), while the mediator is the spin-1 state.
 We focus here on the latter.
 If a dark-sector field \(\chi\) carries charge \(g_D\) under \(U(1)_D\), the mixing induces an effective visible-sector charge \(q_{\mathrm{eff}} = \epsilon\, g_D\).
 This structure arises generically in supergravity models, string compactifications with multiple Abelian factors and heterotic constructions where kinetic mixing is ubiquitous.
 Similar millicharged states emerge in Hidden Valley frameworks, gauge-seesaw models and mirror-matter scenarios that replicate the \ac{SM} gauge content.
-For sufficiently small \(\epsilon \lesssim 10^{-10}\), \ac{mCPs} remain consistent with cosmological, astrophysical and laboratory constraints while still allowing phenomenologically relevant interactions in the early universe and in small-scale structure formation.} \paper{The first realisation of the model was in Ref.~\cite{Holdom:1985ag}.
-A Stueckelberg variant is developed in Ref.~\cite{Feldman2007_StueckelbergDM}} \useful{Early string-theory embedding:~\cite{WEN1985651}.
-Tests of stringy millicharged particles in the lab were given in Ref.~\cite{Cicoli_2011} while Ref.~\cite{Kouvaris_2014} discusses the effects on neutron-star spin-down.} \bounds{Recent constraints on mCPs span many orders of magnitude in mass and charge, reflecting the diversity of observational and experimental probes.
-Ultralight candidates in the range \(10^{-12}\,{\rm eV}\lesssim m \lesssim 10^{-7}\,{\rm eV}\) are constrained to millicharges \(q_{\rm eff}\lesssim 10^{-14}e\) by precision electromagnetic measurements and magnetometry.
-For sub-MeV masses, irreducible backgrounds in direct-detection experiments imply limits around \(q_{\rm eff}\lesssim 10^{-12}e\).
-In the MeV–GeV window, fixed-target and beam-dump searches typically exclude millicharges in the range \(q_{\rm eff}\sim 10^{-4}–10^{-3}e\), depending on the production mechanism.
-At GeV and higher masses, solar-capture and high-energy neutrino observations constrain scenarios with \(q_{\rm eff}\gtrsim 10^{-3}e\) unless the \ac{mCPs} constitute only a subdominant fraction of the total \ac{DM} abundance.
-Recent bounds are presented in~\cite{SubMeV_mDM_DirectDetection_2024,GeV_mDM_SolarCapture_2024,Ultralight_mDM_Magnetometry_2022}.} \comments{This model shares similarities with those \ac{DM} candidates under the form of strange matter droplets (strangelets) as they may be slightly charged~\cite{Perez_Garcia_2013,DiClemente2024}.}
+For sufficiently small \(\epsilon \lesssim 10^{-10}\), \ac{mCPs} remain consistent with cosmological, astrophysical and laboratory constraints while still allowing phenomenologically relevant interactions in the early Universe and in small-scale structure formation.} \paper{The first realisation of the model was in Ref.~\cite{Holdom:1985ag}.
+A Stueckelberg variant is developed in Ref.~\cite{Feldman:2007wj}.} \useful{An early string-theory embedding can be found in Ref.~\cite{Wen:1985qj}.
+Tests of stringy millicharged particles in the lab were given in Ref.~\cite{Cicoli:2011yh}, while Ref.~\cite{Kouvaris:2014rja} discusses the effects on neutron-star spin-down.} \bounds{Recent constraints on mCPs span many orders of magnitude in mass and charge, reflecting the diversity of observational and experimental probes.
+Ultralight candidates are tightly constrained by precision electromagnetic measurements, including timing of radio waves, SNe and geomagnetic/magnetometer observations, which typically bound charge-to-mass combinations rather than a single mass-independent value~\cite{Caputo:2019tms, Fiorillo:2024upk,Arza:2025cou, Fiorillo:2024upk}.
+For sub-MeV masses, laboratory sensitivity is being actively developed with novel techniques such as ion-trap searches~\cite{Budker:2021quh}.
+In the MeV–GeV window, a variety of accelerator and laboratory searches constrain millicharges, with the precise exclusions depending on the production mechanism.
+At GeV and higher masses, plasma and astrophysical observations such as the Bullet Cluster provide additional stringent constraints~\cite{Medvedev_2025}.} \comments{This model shares similarities with those \ac{DM} candidates under the form of strange matter droplets (strangelets) as they may be slightly charged~\cite{AngelesPerez-Garcia:2013fpo,DiClemente:2024lzi}.}